Category Archives: Royal Deaths and Illnesses

 Philip II berating William the Silent, by Cornelis Kruseman; Credit – Wikipedia

 In 1573, Willem left the Roman Catholic Church and became a member of the Dutch Reformed Church, a Calvinist reformed religion that followed the practices of John Calvin.
-He was declared an outlaw in 1580 by Philip II, who called Willem “a pest on the whole of Christianity and the enemy of the human race.”
+Philip II declared him an outlaw in 1580, and called Willem “a pest on the whole of Christianity and the enemy of the human race.”
 Philip offered 25,000 crowns to anyone who killed Willem.
 Willem responded with a document, Apology, which defended his actions, attacked Philip II, and restated his allegiance to the Protestant reform religion.

 On March 18, 1582, Juan de Jáuregui, a Spaniard, attempted to assassinate Willem.
 Willem was severely wounded but survived due to the care of his third wife Charlotte de Bourbon-Monpensier and his sister Maria.
 Unfortunately, while William slowly recovered, Charlotte became exhausted from providing intensive care and died.